S-ayanide/litmus-docs-beta/website/docs/create-workflow.md

 ---

-Click on the **Schedule your first workflow** button on the home page to get started.
-It will take you to the workflow page where you can choose or design your own workflow by doing the following steps:
+Click on the **Schedule your first workflow** button on the home page to get started. asdasd asd as dasd as dasd

 ### 1. Choose Target Agent